codesweetly/react-youtube-playlist/README.md

 # React YouTube Playlist

-> **⚠ WARNING: Use with caution!**
-> This package is not stable.
-It still contains bugs!
-> The stable version will start at 1.0.0
-> Working on releasing the stable version soon...

-A React component for displaying YouTube video playlists on a web app.
+An easy to use and responsive React component for displaying YouTube playlists on a web app.
 Create a beautiful gallery of YouTube videos.

 ![npm](https://img.shields.io/npm/v/@codesweetly/react-youtube-playlist) ![NPM](https://img.shields.io/npm/l/@codesweetly/react-youtube-playlist)